GB's Norrie signs up for controversial Saudi event

 "We'd like to see any player who agrees to compete in Diriyah refusing to be passively used for sportswashing by speaking out on human right issues."

-BBC Sport has contacted Norrie, who is ranked 14th in the world, for comment.
+Norrie, who is ranked 14th in the world, said he is "not a politician".

+"I don't feel it's right for me to get involved with individual government politics," said the 27-year-old."My job is to be a professional tennis player and this event in Saudi allows me to train with some of the best players in the world and to potentially win the Australian Open."

 - Are natural deodorants healthier?
 Sliced Bread breaks into a sweat to find out